 All waste-to-energy (WtE) facilities release carbon dioxide.
-Overall, it is estimated the MERC will result in a net reduction of greenhouse gas emissions equivalent to more than 230,000 tonnes of carbon dioxide each year - this is almost the same as taking 50,000 internal combustion engine cars off our roads.
+Overall, it is estimated the MERC will result in a net reduction of greenhouse gas emissions equivalent to 50,000 cars off our roads.

 This reduction is achieved in two ways: